Burial or Graveside Services

 When people are choosing cremation because they believe it to be the right choice for them, it’s as deeply personal of a decision as that of selecting burial.
 The decision could be based on:

 Given the religious, ethnic, and regional diversity among us, there are many other reasons for the dramatic rise in the number of cremations performed each year.
 According to Tyler Mathisen of NBC, one of those reasons "is the softening of the Catholic church's views of the practice.
 For centuries – until 1963, in fact – the church outlawed it.
 The church's laws still express a preference for burial.
 But the outright ban is a thing of the past."

-By choosing cremation, this also allows a family the flexibility they may need in planning and preparing for a memorial service, celebration-of-life, or a scattering ceremony.
+By choosing cremation, this also allows a family the flexibility they may need in planning and preparing for a memorial service, celebration-of-life, or an ash scattering ceremony.
 While the cremation process can occur almost immediately (once all the proper paperwork is complete), the decisions required in planning a meaningful memorial for a loved one can be made in a relaxed, rational way.